-- (i) the Notes;
+- (i) the Additional Notes;

+- (ii) the Original Notes;

-- (ii) the 2028 Notes; and
+- (iii) the 2032 Notes; and

-- (iii) a €160.6 million loan from EIB repayable in semi-annual instalments with the final payment due in 2031.
+- (iv) a €145.3 million loan from EIB repayable in semi-annual instalments with the final payment due in 2031.

 The Guarantor also currently has access to an undrawn €450 million syndicated revolving credit facility, under which the Issuer and the Guarantor are both currently borrowers and guarantors and which remains available for drawdown in accordance with its terms until February 2026.